Mixed Vegetables in Coconut Curry

 - 1-2 tsp garam masala

-Roast the mustard seeds in a pan until they start to pop.
-Then add a little water and the onions, garlic, turmeric, garam masala, cinnamon, chili pepper, ginger and salt.
-(All the spices except cilantro and black pepper.)
-Sauté for five minutes or so until spices are fragrant and onion starts to brown.
-Add the potatoes, cauliflower and enough water to almost/barely cover them (about 2 cups).
-Add more salt, and the tofu, if you’re using it.
-Cover and cook, stirring occasionally, for about 15 minutes until potatoes are just done.
-Add the coconut milk and your colorful vegetable of choice and simmer over low heat for 10-15 minutes more.
+Roast the mustard seeds in a pan, until they begin to pop.
+Then, add a couple of tablespoons of water and the onions, garlic, turmeric, garam masala, cinnamon, chillies, ginger and salt.
+(All the spices except fresh coriander and black pepper.)
+Sauté for five minutes or so, until the spices are fragrant and the onion begins to brown.
+Add a little more water – a tablespoon at a time – if required, to prevent sticking of the ingredients to the pan.
+Add the potatoes, cauliflower and just enough water to cover them (about 2 cups).
+Add more salt and the tofu, if you’re using it.
+Cover and cook, stirring occasionally, for about 15 minutes, until the potatoes are just done.
+Add the coconut milk and your colourful vegetables of choice and simmer on low heat for 10-15 minutes more.
 Don’t let the curry boil after you’ve added the coconut milk because it will curdle!

-When the curry is almost ready, taste it and adjust the seasonings and serve.
+When the curry is almost ready, taste it, adjust the seasonings, garnish with fresh coriander and serve.

 Serve with cumin rice (cook brown rice with a teaspoon of toasted cumin seeds and salt in a rice cooker) or just rice.
 It is also good with side dishes of dal, mango chutney and cucumber salad.